Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Sorting

-What if my child isn’t ready or seems behind?
+What if my child isn’t ready for Kindergarten or seems behind?

-For example, if your son has trouble counting to 30 or recognizing numerals, spend just 10 minutes a day singing counting songs like this one or doing exercises while counting like here and make it a fun task to mark the days on the calendar and count the days of the month each morning when you wake up!
+For example, if your son has trouble counting to 30 or recognizing numerals, spend just 10 minutes a day singing counting songs like this one or doing exercises while counting like here.
+Make it a fun task to mark the days on the calendar and count the days of the month each morning when you wake up!

-If you observe that your child seems unable to demonstrate proficiency or even attempt a large portion of the kindergarten readiness assessment or checklist, then you may want to consider asking for others to more formally evaluate your little one.
+If you observe that your child seems unable to demonstrate proficiency or even attempt a large portion of the kindergarten readiness assessment or the above checklist, then you may want to consider a more formal evaluation of your little one.
 The best place to start is with a visit to your child’s pediatrician.
-From there, you may want to consider speech therapy or play therapy.
-Some parents explore the option of an additional year at home or homeschooling pre-k before sending their child to kindergarten.

 READ: Phonics in PreK and Kindergarten